cnrancher/autok3s/README.md

 docker run -itd --restart=unless-stopped -p 8080:8080 cnrancher/autok3s:v0.4.2
 ```

-Scenario 2 - Use CLI:
+Scenario 2 - Run with CLI:

 ```bash
 # The command use the shell script on MacOS and Linux, or visit the Releases page to download the executable for Windows.